skellis46/slipbox/artistic research and ecosystems.md

 **Note:** - refer to JB, RL and SW's notes about COTS -- opens entire other possibilities.

+Also Steyerl on bubbles: [[Steyerl on specificity and singularity]] -- reminded of word _sui generis_.

 - compare with Schwab in describing a piece of knowledge as an artefact of communication: [[experimentation is social#^da953d]] - so if this is plausible, who then is doing the communicating? (if it isn't artist-researchers)
 - perhaps though Schwab's concern for how artworks are provisional ([[schwab - experimental systems#^279252]]) (ie epistemic things filled with epistemic potential) is fundamental to the expositions in JAR as being starting points or seeds.
 But where does that leave us?
 Scattering seeds everywhere (seeds dependent on theory-as-water).